 Sweden - Telecoms Infrastructure, Operators, Regulations - Statistics and Analyses

-The country also has one of the highest fibre broadband penetration rates in Europe and is targeting a 1Gb/s broadband service to 98% of the population by 2025.
-The methodology to achieve this rests on proven regulatory measures supported by public funds, as well as on the auction of additional spectrum.
+The country also has one of the highest fibre broadband penetration rates in Europe and is aiming to provide a 1Gb/s broadband service to 98% of the population by 2025.
+The methodology to achieve this rests on regulatory measures supported by public funds, as well as on the auction of spectrum.

 This report assesses key aspects of the Swedish telecom market, providing data on fixed network services and profiling the main players.
 It also reviews the key regulatory issues, including interconnection, local loop unbundling, number portability, carrier preselection and NGN open access.

 Telecom sector revenue showed slight decline in 2018;